What Happens After You Receive A Parking Ticket?

 - The reason for contesting the citation, including any supporting documentation such as pictures or drawings.

-If the citation is found to be valid, you must pay the penalty amount due within 10 days of the date of the appeals decision.
-After 10 days, the “penalty clock” resumes and late fees will be assessed.
+If the appeal is not accepted, you will receive a letter asking you to pay the full amount; due within 10 days of the date of the appeals decision.
+After 10 days, late fees will be assessed.

 Lost Parking Tickets